 It’s their tradition to wash hands before entering shrines and keep shoes outside the home.
 From there luxurious toilet seats to bathing rooms everywhere hi-tech atm booths that clean money the sense of hygiene in japan helping them fight fatal diseases and pandemics.
 So, it’s really important to maintain personal hygiene to live longer and disease-free.

 6. Food Habits for a Healthy Life

-The japanese diet is considerate as one of the healthiest in the world.
-In their food they consume less sugar, fat and eat mostly steamed food that’s why the obesity rate is very low in japan.
-And as I mentioned japanese people live long with younger skin.
+Where Indian subcontinent’s food or other region’s foods are more delicious than healthy, the Japanese diet is considered one of the healthiest in the world.
+In their food, they consume less sugar, fat, and eat mostly steamed food that’s why the obesity rate is very low in Japan.
+And as we mentioned Japanese people live long with younger skin.

-Moreover, they are actually taking every meal full of nutrients which everyone should practice to achieve a healthy body, mind and skin.
+Moreover, they are actually taking every meal full of nutrients which everyone should practice to achieve a healthy brain, mind, body, and skin.

 7. Change Your Behavior with Confucianism